getchar/pycense/README.md

 For an overview of the options pycense takes, view the help page by running the command:

-pycense.py -h
+`pycense.py -h`

-For a much more detailed look at the functionality of the program, read manual.txt.
+For a much more detailed look at the functionality of the program, read the manual by typing the command:

+`pycense.py -m`

 This program and all associated documentation copyright Charlie Pashayan 2013.